spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/tutorial-integrate-any-search-engine-into-a-project.md

 ---
-title: "Tutorial: Integrating any search engine into a project"
+title: "Tutorial: Integrate any search engine into a project"
 description: Learn how to integrate any external search engine instead of the default Elasticsearch.
 last_updated: Jun 16, 2021
 template: howto-guide-template